augusto-herrmann/slide-decks/presentations/2024/04/skills-and-competencies-for-enabling-open-data.md

   - e.g. have an internal "red team" try do re-identify anonymized data
 - omit or mask sensitive fields
 - data aggregation is helpful, but care should be taken
-- evaluate risks and document every decision
+- assess risks and document every decision

 ---